 The American Heart Association reports that 70% of Americans haven’t had a CPR class, and don’t know how what to do if a person is experiencing cardiac arrest or a cardiac emergency.
-Since almost 90% of cardiac arrests occur at home, where the person needs immediate Cardiopulmonary resuscitation, it makes it even more important to learn how to perform high quality CPR that can save the life of a loved one or family member.
+Since almost 90% of cardiac arrests occur at home, where the person needs immediate Cardiopulmonary resuscitation, it makes it even more important to learn how to perform high-quality CPR that can save the life of a loved one or family member.

-If a person isn’t breathing and/or has no pulse, it’s important to provide high quality CPR (resuscitation) in order to deliver Oxygen (O2) to the brain.
-Learning how to provide high quality CPR and providing it quickly to a person who isn’t breathing, or does not have a pulse, can make all the difference in the world!
+If a person isn’t breathing and/or has no pulse, it’s important to provide high-quality CPR (resuscitation) in order to deliver Oxygen (O2) to the brain.
+Learning how to provide high-quality CPR and providing it quickly to a person who isn’t breathing, or does not have a pulse, can make all the difference in the world!
 Furthermore, learning the basics of First Aid is very important because most people encounter an emergency at home or at work, where you don’t have the resources available at a medical facility.
 Knowing what to do can make all the difference!
 CPR Northwest Washington offers CPR Certification classes 7 days a week to train and certify you!

-Reason #2: In order to perform High Quality CPR, you need to understand why CPR works!
+Reason #2: In order to perform High-Quality CPR, you need to understand why CPR works!

 So, let’s learn how CPR works and why it can provide lifesaving Oxygen (O2) to the brain.
 If a person has a normal healthy heart beat, each contraction of the heart produces what is called “stroke volume”, which leads to “Cardiac Output” which then leads to “Perfusion” of Oxygen (O2) to the brain.
 Stroke volume is the amount of blood per beat that is moved to the brain and throughout the body.
-Cardiac Output is simply the amount of blood per minute being delivered to the brain, and perfusion simply means the delivery a fluid, (in this case oxygenated blood) to saturate the brain with lifesaving Oxygen (O2).
-But if a person has no pulse, stroke volume drops to zero, cardiac output drops to zero, Oxygen perfusion in the brain starts to run out, and usually the person has about 4-5 minutes before brain damage occurs and is followed by death.
+Cardiac Output is simply the amount of blood per minute being delivered to the brain, and perfusion simply means the delivery of a fluid, (in this case oxygenated blood) to saturate the brain with lifesaving Oxygen (O2).
+But if a person has no pulse, stroke volume drops to zero, cardiac output drops to zero, Oxygen perfusion in the brain starts to run out, and usually, the person has about 4-5 minutes before brain damage occurs and is followed by death.

-High quality CPR can double or triple an adult’s chance of survival.
+High-quality CPR can double or triple an adult’s chance of survival.
 However, as I mentioned above, time is of the essence and you need to act quickly.
 At 4-5 minutes without oxygen, the patient will suffer from permanent brain damage.
 At 8-10 minutes in most cases, the person can die.
 Almost 90% of cardiac arrest patients die because no one performed CPR at the scene.

 Reason #3: Taking a CPR/First Aid class will teach you how to take care of you before you take care of the person who is down!